teodorov/teodorov.github.io/_posts/2024-11-06-mbse_challenges.md

 ### <a id="C9">C9</a>.
 Balancing Formal Rigor with Human-Centered Qualitative Aspects

 MBSE traditionally emphasizes formal rigor to ensure precision, correctness, and reliability.
 However, this focus can unintentionally stifle creativity and frustrate users, especially when the tools and methods become overly constraining.
-Striking a balance between formal rigor and qualitative insights allows MBSE to embrace a more human-centered approach, one that empowers rather than limits engineers.
+Striking a balance between formal rigor and qualitative insights allows MBSE to embrace a more human-centered approach, one that empowers rather than limits engineers [[4]](#4).
 By incorporating flexibility and fostering interpretative thinking, MBSE can evolve to support not only structured, repeatable processes but also the intuition and creativity essential to complex system design.
 This balance is critical to making MBSE both robust and adaptable to the nuanced needs of its users.

 ### <a id="C10">C10</a>.
 Absence of Benchmarking Standards for Objective Evaluation